Mehedy-Tanvir/simple-ecommerce-react/README.md

 ## Project Overview

 This is a simple e-commerce app.
 Users need to be authenticated for seeing the products and adding to cart in home page.
 This is just a frontend.
-It sends post request to server for authentication and getting products.
+It sends requests to server for authentication and getting products.

 ## Live Link